thatdevgirl/besan-block/besan-block/readme.txt

 * Tested plugin with WordPress core 5.6.
 * Rearranging some things under the hood (i.e. code refactoring).
 * UX updates to the block's inspector panel options.
+* Updated the chart placeholder inside the editor - it now changes color to match the selected chart color!

 = 1.1 =
 * Tested plugin with WordPress core 5.4.